 The chart above shows the per capita annualized nominal gross domestic product (GDP) in each US state as of the fourth quarter of 2018 in millions of dollars, the change from five years ago, and the per capita GDP ten years prior.
 Only three states have seen a drop in their per capita GDP either over the past five or ten years: Alaska, Wyoming, and Nevada.

 - The difference between the state with the largest per capita GDP, Massachusetts, and the state with the smallest, Mississippi, is $48,906.59 (up from $47,146.04 five years ago and down from $51,154.67 ten years ago).
-North Dakota largest per capita GDP five years ago, Alaska had the highest ten years ago and Mississippi had the smallest both five and ten years ago.
+North Dakota had the largest per capita GDP five years ago, Alaska had the highest ten years ago and Mississippi had the smallest both five and ten years ago.

 - Massachusetts has 2.25 times the per capita GDP that Mississippi does.
 The ratio of largest per capita GDP to smallest per capita GDP was down from 2.37 five years ago and down from 2.51 ten years ago.